STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 The ``full_instancename`` distinguishes different counter instances of the same counter type.
 The formatting of the ``full_instancename`` depends on the counter type.
-There are two types of counters: simple counters which usually generate the counter values based on direct measurements, and aggregate counters which take another counter and transform its values before generating their own counter values.
-An example for a simple counter is given :ref:`above <example>`: counting retired |hpx|-threads.
+There are two types of counters: simple counters, which usually generate the counter values based on direct measurements, and aggregate counters, which take another counter and transform its values before generating their own counter values.
+An example for a simple counter is given :ref:`above <example>`: counting retired |hpx| threads.
 An aggregate counter is shown as an example :ref:`above <example>` as well: calculating the average of the underlying counter values sampled at constant time intervals.

-While simple counters use instance names formatted as ``parentinstancename#parentindex/instancename#instanceindex``, most aggregate counters have the full counter name of the embedded counter as its instance name.
+While simple counters use instance names formatted as ``parentinstancename#parentindex/instancename#instanceindex``, most aggregate counters have the full counter name of the embedded counter as their instance name.

-Not all simple counter types require specifying all 4 elements of a full counter instance name, some of the parts (``parentinstancename``, ``parentindex``, ``instancename``, and ``instanceindex``) are optional for specific counters.
+Not all simple counter types require specifying all four elements of a full counter instance name; some of the parts (``parentinstancename``, ``parentindex``, ``instancename``, and ``instanceindex``) are optional for specific counters.
 Please refer to the documentation of a particular counter for more information about the formatting requirements for the name of this counter (see :ref:`counters`).

 The ``parameters`` are used to pass additional information to a counter at creation time.
-They are optional and they fully depend on the concrete counter.
+They are optional, and they fully depend on the concrete counter.
 Even if a specific counter type allows additional parameters to be given, those usually are not required as sensible defaults will be chosen.
 Please refer to the documentation of a particular counter for more information about what parameters are supported, how to specify them, and what default values are assumed (see also :ref:`counters`).

-Every :term:`locality` of an application exposes its own set of Performance Counter types and Performance Counter instances.
+Every :term:`locality` of an application exposes its own set of performance counter types and performance counter instances.
 The set of exposed counters is determined dynamically at application start based on the execution environment of the application.
-For instance, this set is influenced by the current hardware environment for the :term:`locality` (such as whether the :term:`locality` has access to accelerators), and the software environment of the application (such as the number of OS-threads used to execute |hpx|-threads).
+For instance, this set is influenced by the current hardware environment for the :term:`locality` (such as whether the :term:`locality` has access to accelerators), and the software environment of the application (such as the number of OS threads used to execute |hpx| threads).

 .. _wildcards: